On this page:

 How can I create backup versions with mirror backup?

 Backup4all can copy the files to different folders each time the mirror backup is performed.
 This is done by customizing the destination folder name.
-To do this open Backup Properties and go to the Type tab.
+To do this open Backup Properties and go to the Type page.
 Customize the subfolder names as you wish.
 Note that Backup4all does not keep track of all destination folder names and can restore only from the latest destination folder.
-However you can manually restore an older backup version made with mirror backup.
+However you can manually restore an older backup version made with mirror

 I am using incremental backup.
 How can I clear all backed up files and start with a fresh full backup every 7 days?